DaikiTsuzuki/BioSensing_AI/README.md

 ### Submit

 Finally, you submit files by pushing to the `develop` branch of the remote repository.
+Make sure that you are in'develop' branch.
+Do not push to the 'main' branch.

 ```bash
 cd BioSensing_AI    # go to the top of the repository